 Amazing animals and plants live all over the Park.
 Lots of common species can be seen every day, and rare and spectacular species can often be spotted too.
 Visits are more rewarding and memorable when this wildlife is experienced first-hand.
-There are two nature hubs at Kielder Water & Forest Park: Tower Knowe and Kielder Castle , each with up to date information, activities and tips, it’s safer and easier to find memorable places to play and discover first-hand what else is Living Wild at Kielder as the wildlife changes throughout the year.
+There are several nature hubs at Kielder Water & Forest Park: Tower Knowe, Bakethin Nature Reserve and Kielder Castle , each with up to date information, activities and tips, it’s safer and easier to find memorable places to play and discover first-hand what else is Living Wild at Kielder as the wildlife changes throughout the year.

 You can discover wildlife anywhere in Kielder Water and Forest Park, but here are some free activities which will help you to enjoy yourself.